TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Resources/Private/Language.rst

-In the templates of Extbase plugins all labels in the file :file:`EXT:my_extension/Configuration/Resources/Private/locallang.xlf` can be accessed without a using the complete path:
+In the templates of Extbase plugins all labels in the file :file:`EXT:my_extension/Configuration/Resources/Private/locallang.xlf` can be accessed without using the complete path:

 ..  code-block:: html
     :caption: EXT:my_extension/Configuration/Resources/Templates/MyTemplate.html